-Experimental evaluation (Cleverdon, 1997; Harman, 2011) has been and still is the main methodology adopted in IR for improving its systems and, as Tague-Sutcliffe pointed out its ultimate goal is "satisfying users not just in individual cases, but collectively, for all actual and potential users in the community" (Tague-Sutcliffe, 1996, p.
-1).
-This has produced a wealth of research, ranging from lab-style evaluation (Harman, 2011; Harman & Voorhees, 2005; Sanderson, 2010) to interactive IR evaluation (Kelly, 2009) and the study of what user (search) tasks are (Ingwersen & Järvelin, 2005; Toms, 2011).
+Experimental evaluation (Cleverdon, 1997; Harman, 2011) has been and still is the main methodology adopted in IR for improving its systems and, as Tague-Sutcliffe pointed-out, its ultimate goal is "satisfying users not just in individual cases, but collectively, for all actual and potential users in the community" (Tague-Sutcliffe, 1996).
+This has turned into a wide wealth of research, ranging from lab-style evaluation (Harman, 2011; Harman and Voorhees, 2005; Sanderson, 2010) to interactive IR evaluation (Kelly, 2009) and the study of what user (search) tasks are (Ingwersen and Järvelin, 2005; Toms, 2011).

-Here, we focus on lab-style evaluation and search tasks with informational intents (Broder, 2002), which account for the vast majority (80%) of all queries on the web (Jansen, Booth, & Spink, 2008).
-In particular, we investigate how the idea of search as a commodity leads to the definition of an evaluation measure grasping a different angle with respect to already existing measures.
+In this context, we focus on lab-style evaluation and search tasks with informational intents (Broder, 2002) which account for the vast majority (80%) of total queries on the Web (Jansen et al., 2008).
+In particular, we are interested in investigating whether considering search as a commodity can lead to the definition of an evaluation measure which grasps a different angle with respect the to the already existing measures and reflects some of the expectations that users may have when relying on a commodity.

-The main measures for evaluating informational tasks namely, average precision (AP) (Buckley & Voorhees, 2005), cumulated gain measures, for example, discounted cumulated gain (DCG) and its normalized version nDCG (Kekäläinen & Järvelin, 2002), and rank-biased precision (RBP) (Moffat & Zobel, 2008)-evaluate IR systems in terms of the quality of the ranked list output and, to some extent, also the user experience with the system.
-These measures adopt different user models all centered around the concept of utility and basically account for the level of utility (or gain) that a user can achieve in scanning a ranked result list.
-They differ in how they compute utility and when the total utility satisfies the user, that is, at which rank or after how many encountered relevant documents the user is satisfied, as well as in how the measures take into account user behavior and experience (Carterette, 2011; Moffat, Thomas, & Scholer, 2013).
+The main measures for evaluating informational tasks - namely, Average Precision (AP) (Buckley and Voorhees, 2005), the cumulated gain family measures, e.g. Discounted Cumulated Gain (DCG) and its normalized version nDCG (Kekäläinen and Järvelin, 2002), and Rank-Biased Precision (RBP) (Moffat and Zobel, 2008) - evaluate IR systems in terms of the quality of the ranked list output and, to some extent, also the user experience with the system.
+These measures adopt different user models all centered around the concept of utility and basically account for the utility of a user in scanning a ranked result list.
+They differ in how they compute the utility and when the total utility satisfies the user, i.e. at which rank or after how many encountered relevant documents is the user satisfied, as well as in the strength of their link with the user experience (Carterette, 2011; Moffat et al., 2013).